abidalfrz/final-project-pemrograman-berorientasi-objek/README.md

 ## Description

 An Expense Tracker is a simple application that helps users monitor and manage their daily expenses.
-This project provides a basic structure for tracking income and expenses, categorizing them, and generating reports.
+This project provides a basic structure for tracking expenses, categorizing them, and generating reports.
+It is built with object oriented programming principles in mind, making it easy to extend and maintain.

 ---